 Self-help

 If there is anything the Victorian era is known for, it is its strict morals.
 Society took a huge turn during this time.
 The debauchery of the aristocrats so characteristic of the beginning of the 19th century gave way to reserve and prudery.
 Gambling decreased during this time, and so did the visits to brothels.
 Multiple factors contributed to this.
 The Queen’s behaviour served as an example of mourning and restraint.
 Another factor was the spread of Evangelicalism.
 Evangelicals believed in a literal interpretation of the Bible and emphasised temperance, spiritual discipline, family life, and marital fidelity.

-The rising influence of the middle class was also significant.
-They (the middle class) regarded themselves as highly respectable citizens who had an obligation to educate the lower and upper classes.
-Soon, these values spread to other groups in society.
-Britain also grew increasingly eager to show themselves as a dignified and civilised nation, and to export this fine comportment and values to the rest of the world, especially the dark corners of the Empire.
+The rise of the middle class and its influence also played a part.
+They (the middle class) regarded themselves as the most respectable citizens in society and saw it as their duty to educate the lower and upper classes.
+Soon, these values spread to other groups in society and to the world.
+The British were eager to show themselves as a highly civilised nation, and to export this fine comportment and values to the dark corners of the Empire.

 The Home

-The Gentleman and Propriety
+The Gentleman and manliness

 A Victorian lady and gentleman are talking to a boy.